bees1245/Holy-Bible-XML-Format/README.md

 * `--language-code CODE` – force a specific language profile (otherwise the model auto-detects per token).
 * `--list-languages` – print the available language profiles (covering Latin, Greek, Cyrillic, Arabic, Hebrew, Devanagari, Hangul, and Kana scripts) and exit.

+### Knowledge base output

+Every run now produces a structured knowledge base that captures per-token signatures, repeating clusters, and aggregated "wisdom" insights.
+The CLI report surfaces the top entries, while JSON exports and data bundles expose the full dataset for downstream storage engines or retrieval workflows.

 ### HTTP API

 `phonetic_api.py` wraps the model in a tiny WSGI application.
 Run it with the